News and Events

 • Nathan Field, ’26 - As a student athlete on the URI men’s track and field team, Field remained a hardworking and determined student, earning multiple student athlete awards while maintaining a high GPA and making Dean’s List.
 His internship with RICON Construction led to a full time job following graduation.
 He successfully passed his FE Exam and will graduate […]

-• IEP graduate earns accelerated B.S./M.S. scholarship to pursue master’s - Katie Aaronson, of Exton, PA, joined University of Rhode Island’s International Engineering Program as an ocean engineering and Spanish major.
+• IEP graduate earns accelerated B.S./M.S. scholarship to pursue master’s - Katie Aaronson, of Exton, Pennsylvania, joined University of Rhode Island’s International Engineering Program as an ocean engineering and Spanish major.
 Aaronson is completing her undergraduate degrees and if she could suggest one bit of advice to anyone to make the most of their own experience, it’d be to stay dedicated, but remain open-minded.
 “Getting heavily […]

 • Rhode Island Foundation fellowships awarded to support foreign language study abroad - The foundation has named 30 students 2026 Beatrice S. Demers Foreign Language Fellows and five additional fellows are recipients of the Michael P. Metcalf Memorial Fund to assist students with financial expenses, making foreign language study abroad possible.